– Daisaku Ikedu On Courage

 I joined the staff of the Yale Libraries in late 1998.
 I was in the right place at the right time.
 The Yale World Fellow Program began in 2002, bringing 16 accomplished, mid-career, global leaders to Yale for a four-month academic experience.
 I would not think of Alexei Navalny as a friend if I had not met him as a Yale World Fellow in 2010, when we compared blogging techniques.
 Around 2006 the Yale Library started its own visiting Librarian fellowship, and I nominated and helped host an African World Health Organization librarian who introduced the Yale Library staff to the Blue Trunk Library.
 In 2007, following a walk-in library class, a visiting surgeon from Yerevan, Armenia, asked me if I would consider visiting Armenia to train librarians and residents.
 He introduced me to the Fulbright Specialist Program.
 In the late spring of 2008 I was on my way to Yerevan for two weeks of training and cultural immersion.
 I decided to return to Armenia in 2012 to continue my commitment to improve health care through information delivered by the Republican Scientific Medical Library.
 I was recently accepted for the 2021-2024 roster of qualified academic specialists.

 I have also been active in the non-profit Networked Digital Library for Theses & Dissertations (NDLTD) , which grew out of my co-founding and managing the Yale Medicine Thesis Digital Library, an original institutional repository for medical student M.D. theses.
-In 2010 I jointed the NDLTD Board of Directors, a responsibility role I still fulfill today, supporting the publication of student scholarship.
-My current roles are Chair of the NDLTD Awards Committee and Managing Editor for the Journal of Electronic Theses and Disstertations (J-EDT).
+In 2010 I jointed the NDLTD Board of Directors, and I was an active participant in NDLTD activities for more than twenty years, attending annual symposia in Novisad, Serbia in 2022, Gandhidagar, Gujarat, India in 2023, and Livingstone, Zambia in 2024.
+I aslo was the founding Managing Editor of the Journal of Electronic Theses and Dissertations.

 So how did I end up as the University Library Director in Wenzhou, China?
 It seemed like a unique opportunity at a time when I was ready for more library leadership experience: design, establish, staff, and manage a multi-story academic library being built to deliver English language university education for Chinese students.
 I dedicated more than five years to this task, truly immersing myself in local Chinese culture and both ancient and modern traditions.
 My position in Wenzhou concluded in mid-2019.
 My comprehensive library leadership opportunity in Wenzhou has created and sustained the evolution needed in my Library’s infancy, from merely a collection to a service organization.
 This is certainly a once in a lifetime experience that I am proud to have accomplished.
 Please see my blog for observations and stories about my life in China.